Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 *Summary Interpretation*
 Model Fit: The model has an excellent fit, as indicated by the fit indices.
 Stability: Community stability is strongly influenced by both population stability and asynchrony among species, with population stability being the stronger predictor.
-Asynchrony and Balance: Asynchrony decreases with increasing balance and nutrients, suggesting that these factors promote more synchronized fluctuations among species.
+Asynchrony and Imbalance: Asynchrony decreases with increasing imbalance and nutrients, suggesting that these factors promote more synchronized fluctuations among species.
 Population Stability and Nutrients: Higher nutrient levels are associated with increased population stability, suggesting that nutrient availability supports stable population dynamics.
-Conversely, higher balance is associated with decreased population stability.
+Conversely, higher imbalance is associated with decreased population stability.